JujuAdams/Snitch/README.md

 Snitch has only four functions:

-- `Snitch(value, [value], ...)` outputs debug messages (and can be renamed as you wish).
+- `Snitch(value, ...)` outputs debug messages (and can be renamed as you wish).
 If logging is turned on, these messages will be written to a file on disk
 - `SnitchCrashCollect()` reads the crash dump from disk and returns it, if any is found
 - `SnitchLogSet(state)` turns file logging on and off
 - `SnitchLogGet()` returns whether file logging is on or off